Afshin-A/Obsidian/CS/Design Patterns/Observer.md

 This design pattern is used to update many objects without tight coupling.

 In short, it stores a list of observer objects.
-When a condition becomes true, it updates some field in all of those objects
+When a condition becomes true, it updates all observers, likely by updating some field in the objects.

 A **Subject** (publisher/observable) sends updates to the **Observers** (subscribers/receivers).
 It's called the subject because the observers are observing it.